IMPORTANT SAFETY INFORMATION

 Lactation: Infants exposed to risperidone through breastmilk should be monitored for excess sedation, failure to thrive, jitteriness, and extrapyramidal symptoms.

-Pediatric Use: Safety and effectiveness of PERSERIS has not been established in pediatric patients.
+Pediatric Use: Safety and effectiveness of PERSERIS have not been established in pediatric patients.

 Renal or Hepatic Impairment: Carefully titrate on oral risperidone up to at least 3 mg before initiating treatment with PERSERIS at a dose of 90 mg.